AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-hextilednormalmap"> </a>

 ### `hextilednormalmap`
-Samples data from a single normalmap, with provisions for hex-tiling and randomizing the normalmap across uv space.
+Samples data from a single normalmap, with provisions for hex-tiling and randomizing the normalmap across UV space.

 The `file` input can include one or more substitutions to change the file name that is accessed, as described in the [Filename Substitutions](./MaterialX.Specification.md#filename-substitutions) section in the main Specification document.